.png)

 -238x317.jpg)

-And finally, we all want to congratulate Master Gardener Volunteer Lee for his award-winning entries at the Pensacola Interstate Fair.
-Lee brought home 10 blue ribbons and 3 red ribbons.
-This was in addition to three MAJOR awards: Arboreal Award, Collector's Showcase, and Grower's Choice.
+Finally, we want to congratulate Master Gardener Volunteer Lee for his award-winning entries at the Pensacola Interstate Fair.

 -